How do I move my personal goods to the UK?

 Standing up: If an elderly, pregnant, or disabled person boards a train or bus, offer them your seat.

-Tipping: How much you tip depends on where you are.
+Tipping in the UK: How much you tip depends on where you are.
 Allow to us to highlight some of the common places where you’re expected to tip, and how much: Restaurants – Check to see if there is a service charge already included on the bill.
 If the charge is included, you don´t need to tip but you still can tip more.
 The normal tip is usually about 10-15% but can range above or below that depending on the service.

 Pubs – There is no expectation to leave a tip in a pub.
 You may leave a tip but it is sometimes customary to buy the bartender a drink.